mawrkus/learn-redux/README.md

 // ...
 ```

-- By using this middleware, an action creator can return a function instead of an action object.
+- By applying this middleware, an action creator can return a function instead of an action object.
-- The action creator becomes a **thunk** (a function that wraps an expression to delay its evaluation) and can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
+- The action creator becomes a **thunk**, a function that wraps an expression to delay its evaluation.
+- The action creator can be used to **delay the dispatch of an action**, or to dispatch only if a certain condition is met.

 ```js
 const {